pdwarkanath/ISEN609/Assignment1/README.md

 ## DTMC Modeling

-Let $X_n$ be the number of components in the Bin 1 at the beginning of the n-th hour.
+Let X<sub>n</sub> be the number of components in the Bin 1 at the beginning of the n-th hour.
 If a component is present in both bins, the two are assembled immediately, so at the beginning of an hour, there can be components in only one of the 2 bins.
-So, let $X_n$ grow negatively when there are components in Bin 2 instead of Bin 1.
+So, let X<sub>n</sub> grow negatively when there are components in Bin 2 instead of Bin 1.

 So the state space then becomes, {-B2, -B2+1,…,0, 1, 2,…,B1}